-- create a shared data model for marine related data - make marine related data easy to access, handle and build applications on widespread.
-There is a wealth of knowledge and skilled people are easy to find, with no special marine related knowledge needed to get started.
+- create a shared data model for marine related data - make marine related data easy to access, handle and build applications on

 The shared data model allows you to handle the data in a uniform way independent of how the data is produced.
 In practice this means that you can refer to your battery voltage with 'electrical/batteries/1/voltage' and not care where data came from: Victron BMV, NMEA 2000 bus or some other voltage sensor.